yeshua453/website/docs/controls/image.md

 :::note
 It is strongly recommended that either both the width and the height be specified, or that the Image be placed in a context that sets tight layout constraints, so that the image does not change size as it loads.
 Consider using `fit` to adapt the image's rendering to fit the given width and height if the exact image dimensions are not known in advance.
 :::

+### `semantics_label`

+A semantic description of the image.
+Used to provide a description of the image to TalkBack on Android, and VoiceOver on iOS.

 ### `src`